 The shows are interactive.
 Students respond to polls and submit questions that are answered online or during the live broadcast.
 Educators are provided with additional content and follow-up activities to extend the experience beyond the live webcast.
 Each show meets Next Generation Science Standards.
 See the full schedule.

 How It Works

-- We release an episode on the second Thursday of each month.
+- We release an episode on the first Thursday of each month.

 - You can watch it on-demand as your class schedule allows.

-- We host a live video chat with our hosts and experts from the episode the third Thursday of each month.*
+- We host a live video chat with our hosts and experts from the episode the second Thursday of each month.*